Strengthening security and noise resistance in one-way quantum key distribution protocols through hypercube-based quantum walks: Security Evaluation

 In this section, we assess the security of our proposed \ac{qkd} protocol.
-As discussed in Subsection~\ref{subsec:security_qkd}, the security parameter $c$ (Equation~\ref{eq:final_c_security}) is fully determined by the quantum walk parameters selected by Alice and Bob.
+As discussed in Subsection~\ref{subsec:security_qkd}, the measurement overlap $c$ (Equation~\ref{eq:final_c_security}) is fully determined by the quantum walk parameters selected by Alice and Bob.
 Thus, they should aim to select a \ac{qw} that minimizes this value, ensuring that after $t$ steps of evolution, the probability of finding the walker at any specific position is low (ideally resulting in a uniform distribution).
 Notably, as $t \to \infty$, the values $|\alpha_{x,y}|$ do not settle into a steady state.
 This is why \ac{qws} on regular structures are typically analyzed using the time-averaged distribution~\cite{quantum_walks_review}.
 In our \ac{qkd} protocol, we do not focus on large $t$, but rather on finding an optimal $t$ that is not too high, as increasing $t$ makes more time-consuming Alice's state preparation and Bob's reversal.
 A larger $t$ does not necessarily make it more difficult for Eve to distinguish states but helps achieve a more uniform probability distribution, reducing state predictability.
 Since $t$ affects noise tolerance, we aim to determine the value that maximizes noise resistance for a given walk configuration.
-Additionally, if this \ac{qkd} protocol were implemented in practice, the definition of ``optimal'' would likely differ, requiring Alice and Bob to account for device imperfections and other practical constraints.
-It is important to emphasize that all of our simulations (both in this section and the following ones) are conducted using a \ac{vm} with the hardware specifications outlined in Table~\ref{tab:vm_specs}.
+In practice, ``optimal'' would likely differ, since Alice and Bob would need to account for device imperfections.
+All simulations (both in this section and the following ones) were conducted on a \ac{vm} equipped with a 12-core 2.0\,GHz Intel Core (Haswell) CPU and 31\,GiB RAM.
+We analyze different walk parameters to determine the minimum value $c$ when $F = I$.
+To achieve this, we developed multiple scripts to simulate the \ac{qw} using the Qiskit models defined in Section~\ref{sec:qiskit_model}.
+We run the simulations for \ac{qw} steps $t$ ranging from $1$ to $5 \times 10^{4}$ to identify the optimal $t$ that minimizes $c$.
+For this evaluation, we used the generic coin rotation operator (consider Equation~\ref{eq:generic_rotation_coin}) with $\phi = 0$ and $\theta = \pi/4$.
+In the following subsections, we begin by reproducing and validating the state-of-the-art results presented by Vlachou et al.~\cite{vlachou_qkd_quantum_walks}, using a Qiskit-based implementation that significantly differs from the original model adopted by the authors.
+Subsequently, we enhance the protocol's security performance by introducing quantum walks on a hypercube topology.